firxworx/rr-shadcn-theme/README.md

 The `postshadcn` script in `package.json` will run `pnpm lint:fix` after you use the shadcn CLI to add a component or block.

 Do not be alarmed if there are errors from the `lint:fix` process!
 Most components require _some_ manual adjustment (usually very minor) to integrate with the rest of a codebase.

+### Theme Mode (Color Scheme)

+Refer to `README.md` of https://github.com/sergiodxa/react-router-color-scheme-example for details on how the light/dark/system theme mode works.

+This approach is courtesy of `@sergiodxa`.

+It delivers flicker-free themes without the need for JavaScript or the overly complex appraoches taken by libraries such as `next-themes` or `remix-themes`.

 ## Features